sldyns/SpaHDmap/docs/installation.rst

 Installation
 ============

-SpaHDmap can be installed using pip or directly from the source code.
+SpaHDmap can be installed using pip or directly from the source code and supports for both Linux and Windows operating systems.
+We have tested the installation of Version 0.0.3 on Linux and Windows with a virtual environment using Python 3.9.27.
+It takes around 5 minutes to install SpaHDmap on a standard laptop (most of the time is spent on downloading the dependencies).
 Here are the different methods to install SpaHDmap:

 Using pip
 ---------